-- adopt taxation policies that reward reduced energy consumption, making fossil fuels unprofitable
+- adopt taxation policies that reward reduced energy consumption, making fossil fuels

 - make large-scale investments in low-energy transport, while aviation in particular should be restricted